DetectiveLiAssociates/portfolio-/README.md

 - Place ./judge-of-hell into the same directory level as your main minishell.c ( ./minishell )

-- make - your minishell.c into executable ./minishell - using your own Makefile
+- make - your minishell.c into an executable ./minishell - using your own Makefile

 - It's because, ./Judge of Hell will Test-Drive your minishell **LIVE** during the Testing